I read that you offer classes in Georgia, New York and New Jersey. Where are your exact locations?

 Several private schools have incorporated our 9 month social intelligence, leadership and etiquette program with their academic curriculum.
 Our school year begins September and ends June to coincide with New Jersey’s calendar school year.
 Special workshops can also be customized to meet your objectives.
 Enhancing a strong academic curriculum with our multi-layered programs provides a strong foundation in creating a one-of-a-kind well-rounded educational experience.

 I’m a PTA Board member, Girl Scout Mom and participate on several organizations that could benefit from the New School of Etiquette.
 Do you offer group workshops year round, including summers?
-We service several public and private organizations in New Jersey and beyond.
+We service several public and private organizations in the country.
 We’re no stranger to hosting super fun dining, leadership and social intelligence classes for PTA fundraisers and/or auctions, country club events for kids, Girl Scout activities, as well as sessions for debutante galas.
 We are happy to customize the perfect program for your needs.
 One-time only classes or a series of etiquette and social intelligence classes are available.

 Why enroll my child in the New School of Etiquette?
 It’s simple.
 We all want the absolute best for our children.
 We want to expose them to different experiences that will develop well-rounded, productive adults.
 We enroll our children in everything from language classes to ballet, gymnastics, soccer, swimming and music lessons to name a few.
 We enroll them in classes not expecting a maven in the making, but to expose their expanding minds to new experiences.
 Enrolling your child in the New School of Etiquette is an investment that will yield the greatest personal rewards now and for years to come.
 We are dedicated and committed to educating and promoting social protocol and decorum for young, developing and impressionable minds.
 Lessons learned at the New School of Etiquette will last a lifetime.